ywssp/bot.wssp/README.md

 This is an open-source Discord bot.

 ## HUGE Note
-This branch is still in development.
-Most of the music commands are not yet implemented.
+This branch is now being finalized.
+Most of the planned music commands are implemented.

 Most of the commands here work with slash commands.